 - Associate Vice President

-Job Outlook for Loss Prevention Managers
+Are There Job Opportunities for Loss Prevention Managers?

 The states with the most job growth for Loss Prevention Manager are Utah, Washington, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Maryland.
 These states have the worst job growth for this type of profession.